morethanbooks/XML-TEI-Bible/documentation/documentation.md

 * translate the ids of the entities to other languages in order to get visualizations in this languages aswell
 * encode the pass of the time at the chapter level
 * encode reference between verses in the Bible
-* map the entities of the ontology with other resources like DB-Pedia, Strong concordances...
+* map the entities with other resources like DB-Pedia, Strong concordances...
 * speacilly the verse that are parallel to other very similar in other Gospels
 * encode abstract actions like someone dying, someone getting married...
 * mix linguistic annotation in the TEI structure